 Many moms and dads (including myself) have concerns over whether gaming is actually safe for our kids and their well-being.
 So many tweens and teens are seemingly addicted to video games.
 Parents are wondering the impact they have on their child’s behavior.
 Specifically, does it make your kid more aggressive and less aware of what is right and wrong?

 My son’s behavior around video games is not uncommon.
 A recent international study looked at more than 17,000 adolescents, ages nine to 19 from 2010 to 2017.
-According to an article in USA Today, violent video games are having an effect on our children and “playing violent video games led to increased physical aggression over time.”
+According to a study conducted by researchers at Dartmouth College in Hanover, New Hampshire, violent video games are having an effect on our children and “playing violent video games led to increased physical aggression over time.”

 The study looked at kids in the United States, Canada, Germany and Japan who played violent games like “Grand Theft Auto,” “Call of Duty,” and “Manhunt.”
 It found that children who played these games regularly got in trouble more often for exhibiting aggressive behavior.
 Additionally, for “fighting or hitting a non-family member” while in school.

-The lead author of the study, Jay Hull, associate dean of faculty for the social sciences at Dartmouth College in Hanover, New Hampshire.
+The lead author of the study, Jay Hull, associate dean of faculty for the social sciences at Dartmouth College.
 He is also a professor of Psychological and Brain Sciences.
 Hull said it is “clear that violent video game play is associated with subsequent increases in physical aggression.”

 This is disturbing news for many parents (not to mention the kids who love playing).
 Gaming, after all, has become a favorite pastime among children and young adults.
 However, there is reason for more research and growing concern.
-USA Today reports that the new research echoes Hull’s previous finding “that playing violent games equates to about twice the risk of school staff sending that student to the principal’s office for fighting during an eight-month period.”
+New research echoes Hull’s previous finding “that playing violent games equates to about twice the risk of school staff sending that student to the principal’s office for fighting during an eight-month period.”

 It is important to underscore there currently is no evidence at this time to support the idea that violent video games increase the chances of kids getting involved in criminal violence.
 But Hull’s previous research suggests that video game players may practice riskier behaviors such as reckless driving, binge drinking, smoking and unsafe sex.